Holi Festival 2017: Quiz Yourself And Impress Your Friends

 - Traditional drinks during Holi sometimes contain bhang (cocaine).

 - Holi is not all frolic, fun and rainbows.
-The festival also has a darker and/or more problematic side to it.
+The festival also has a darker and/or more problematic side.

 - Bollywood stars love Holi and many films have scenes and songs from the festival.